 The benefit information found in this handbook is intended to provide an overview of the benefit plans.
 The actual benefits are controlled by the terms of the applicable plan documents and insurance policies.
 Questions regarding the interpretation of these plans will be answered in accordance with the actual plan documents and insurance policies rather than the summaries contained in this handbook.
-Employees may obtain copies of these documents from the Vice President of Human Resources.
+Employees may obtain copies of these documents from the Human Resources department.
 The YMCA and/or the plan administrator have the sole discretion to determine the eligibility for benefits and to interpret and administer these benefit plans.

-This handbook and its policies are effective May 31, 2023 and supersede all other personnel manuals and personnel policies previously distributed by the YMCA.
+This handbook and its policies are effective April 25, 2025 and supersede all other personnel manuals and personnel policies previously distributed by the YMCA.
 To avoid confusion, please discard any copies of previously published employee handbooks.